 Roads with paved shoulders are shared by more than one type of user (cyclists, pedestrians, in-line skaters and vehicles for emergency use).
 Paved shoulders are typically located on rural roads.

-New protected bike lanes on Speers Road (Third Line to Fourth Line)
+Protected bike lanes on Speers Road (Third Line to Fourth Line)

 Bike to bus along Third Line

 You can now bike to any of the twelve bus stops along Third Line from Abbeywood Drive/Kings College Drive to Pine Glen Road, lock your bike at one of the bike racks and board Oakville Transit to complete your trip.
-This program is supported by the Public Transit and Infrastructure Fund.

 Crosstown Trail

-A four-metre wide asphalt multi-use trail has been added at the Crosstown Trail from Neyagawa Boulevard to east of Trafalgar Road.
-The paved trail is designed to be safe and balanced for all users; provides rest areas; and connects with community centres, public transit, parks, schools, and other key destinations.
+A four-metre-wide asphalt multi-use trail has been added at the Crosstown Trail from Neyagawa Boulevard to east of Trafalgar Road.
+The paved trail is designed to be safe and balanced for all users.
+The trail provides rest areas and connects with community centres, public transit, parks, schools, and other key destinations.
 The area also has a bike repair station at the Sixth Line intersection.
-This project was made possible with support through the Canada 150 Community Infrastructure Program/Avec l’appui du Programme d’infrastructure communautaire de Canada 150.
+Learn more about the Crosstown Trail.

 Storage and parking